mm6/InternetOfThingsCourse/projects/project1/Project1.md

 13) Make the necessary modifications so that we receive the message "Suspected Failure" if we hear nothing from Node-RED.

 :checkered_flag:**Take three screenshots.
 The first will show the browser screen with the Microcontroller Status page and a timestamp of a recent visit.
 The second will show a "suspected failure" message.
 Name these screenshots Project1Part7BrowserA.png and Project1Part7BrowserB.png.
 The third will show the Node-RED palette and the debug window.
 Name this screenshot Project1Part7Node-RED.png.
 These screenshots should make it clear to the grader that you have a working system.
 In addition, provide a copy of the modified server.js - with the suspected failure logic described in step 13.**

+FAQ

+(1) On Particle, a device must be unclaimed by Alice before being claimed by Bob.
+(2) In addition, if Alice has the device in a Particle product, it must be removed from the product (by Alice) before being claimed by Bob.